guglielmofratticioli/Radio/README.md

 You can delete an item/edge by pressing 'cancel' once selected

 You can select multiple items by holding down ctrl to create a square selection.

+_____

+You can drag the audio files inside the folder /samples/ to the application to test it